roeegro/SwimFix/MaintenanceGuide.md

     {{parameter name}}

 > **Note**: Url address definition, function name and html page redirection returned in the end of the function name must be consistent, correlative and named by html and python conventions respectively.

+Another important service supplied by this module is handling waiting pages in order to give the client indication for the progress of upload and analyse the video.
+The functions that deals with handling with this functionality are:

+1. `load_video, run_test` -  python code relevant to the pages where waiting page are shown.
+In this function we create new thread running the waiting page code defined in function `receive_openpose_msg` .
+2. `receive_openpose_msg`  - uses global sockets which used for connecting the server and getting from it a 1 byte code signifies the stage of analysis.
+Pay attention for the dictionary `response_dict` which map between server code to the message shown in the waiting page.
+If the code got from the server is code for finish the process, it waits for another message in size of 1024 bytes  signifies whether the process succeeded or not, and changes its status for updating the page shown in the screen (See next function).
+3. `thread_status` -  called frequently from `waiting-page.html`(in templates folder), for checking thread status.
+Returns to the html the status, and if the status is "finished" the html redirects to other page (with jquery).

 ### Gui Utils
-A small module with some functions for files manipulation such as extracting data from zip file got from server, getting specific files from zip, crucifixion with errors map (id and description), to swimmers errors so he/she can see the error description with the relevant frames.
+A small module with some functions for files manipulation such as extracting data from zip file got from server, getting specific files from zip, convert csv content to list of dictionaries passed to the server.

- ### Directory Management
+ ### Directory and Files Management

  **temp -** Contains zip files with information hold in the server, and some temporal folder which holds files to be shown in the browser.
+> Note: When asking for feedback or data of specific video, the zip is downloaded to this directory.
+For more details of getting feedbacks and data, please click [here](https://github.com/roeegro/SwimFix/tree/master/client#watching-feedbacks-on-videos).

 **partial_movies -** Generated by the code and contains intervals of movies to be uploaded to the server.
-See video trimmer section for more details.
+See video trimmer section for more details, [Video Cutter ](#video-cutter)

 **uploaded_files  -** Generated by the code and contains videos uploaded before from the machine the user works on.

 **static -** Contains temp directory and also css, js files, images and other files that are loaded or shown in the html pages shown in temp directory.

+#### chart-area-js-demo.js
+Important js file is chart-area-js-demo.js ( appears in static/js/demo/chart-area-js-demo.js), which has the following responsibilities:
+ 1. This file has functions taking csv file (located in [temp directory](https://github.com/roeegro/SwimFix/blob/master/MaintenanceGuide_new.md#directory-management)), reads it into map object, parse this object in order to show graphs using chart.js library dynamically.
+Graphs positions is done by working with document elements, and definition of visibility and events (showing the frame matched to point position in the graph) is done with Chart object.
+ 2. Frame view - When pressing on points in the graph, the frame is changed to the match frame.
+This done by taking the position of the point in the x-axis and getting the relevant frames stored in (located in [temp directory](https://github.com/roeegro/SwimFix/blob/master/MaintenanceGuide_new.md#directory-management)).
+ The relevant functions handling with those events are setImage and drawImage and loadImage (they have the same described functionality, but the second one binds an event to the load image of painting manual fixes on the current frame).

+This js file is used by all the pages shown feedbacks (e.g user-feedback.html, previous-feedback.html, and test-results.html).

 **templates -** Contains html code that are loaded by the Flask code as shown in the section above.